 – John Kendall, PGA Professional and Director of Golf at Giants Ridge Golf & Ski Resort in Biwabik

 “My favorite offseason drill is one that I have borrowed from Hank Haney.
 It would be to make 100 practice swings a day.
-What I suggest is to 25 in slow motion, making an effort to be very precise and ‘the perfect swing.’
+What I suggest is to 25 in slow motion, making an effort to be very precise with ‘the perfect swing.’
 Fifty at regular speed and the last 25 swinging as fast as they can.”

 – Christopher Foley, PGA Master Professional and Director of Instruction at Cragun’s Legacy Courses in Brainerd